primaryobjects/Node.js-Token-API-Starter-Template/readme.md

 ## Keeping Track of Expiration Time

+By [default](config/config.js#L11), tokens expire after 20 minutes.

 Since tokens have an expiration time, the client code should keep track of when the current token expires.
-Before expiring, the client can request a new token by making a `POST` request to `/api/auth`, including the existing token in the JSON object (instead of a username/password).
+Before expiring, the client can request a new token by making a `POST` request to `/api/auth`, including the existing token in the HTTP header or url (in place of sending a username/password in the post data).
 Otherwise, if the token expires, the client will need to login with a username/password to obtain a new token.

-You can only request a new token if your existing token is due to expire within the next 5 minutes.
-This value is [configurable](config/config.js#L11).

 ## Adding API Methods